mapattacker/datascience/unsupervised.rst

 and the solution occurring the most number of times is chosen.

 **Downsides**
  * Very sensitive to outliers.
-Have to remove before running the model
+They have to be removed before running the model
  * Might need to reduce dimensions if very high no. of features or the distance separation might not be obvious
+ * Two variants, K-medians & K-Medoids are less sensitive to outliers (see https://github.com/annoviko/pyclustering)

 .. figure:: images/kmeans4.png
     :width: 600px